 The House has 235 Democrats, 197 Republicans, one independent and two vacant seats.
 As a result, the Democrats could impeach Trump with no Republican support.

 In 1998, when Republicans had a House majority, the chamber voted largely along party lines to impeach Clinton, a Democrat.

-The Senate now has 53 Republicans, 45 Democrats and two independents who usually vote with Democrats.
-Conviction and removal of a president would requires 67 votes.
-So that means for Trump to be impeached, at least 20 Republicans and all the Democrats and independents would have to vote against him.
+The Senate now has 53 Republicans, 45 Democrats and two independents who usually vote with the Democrats.
+Conviction and removal of a president would require 67 votes.
+So, for Trump to be impeached, at least 20 Republicans and all the Democrats and independents would have to vote against him.

 WHOBECOMESPRESIDENT IF TRUMP IS REMOVED?

-A Senate conviction removing Trump from office would elevate Vice President Mike Pence to the presidency to fill out Trump’s term, which ends on Jan.
+In the unlikely event the Senate convicted Trump, Vice President Mike Pence would become president for the remainder of Trump’s term, which ends on Jan.
 20, 2021.

-(Reporting by Jan Wolfe and Richard Cowan; Editing by Kevin Drawbaugh and Peter Cooney)
+(Reporting by Jan Wolfe and Richard Cowan; Editing by Kevin Drawbaugh and Jonathan Oatis)